abumchisom/abumchisom/README.md

 Tools I use often include:
 **Graylog:** for aggregating logs from different devices.
-**Wireshark:** for analysing network packets **Spiderfoot:** for running reconnainse on points of interest
+**Wireshark:** for analysing network packets **Spiderfoot:** for running reconnaissance on points of interest

 7u
-I frequently share my work online to show educate my audience on what I do.
+I frequently share my work online to educate my audience on what I do.

 ---